vietng322611/Medium-rare-spider/README.md

-This extension code is owned by honguyenminh (Someone#9954).
+This extension is originally from honguyenminh (Someone #9954).
+Now it is maintained by me.

 ## Installation
 - Extract the zip file.